alwynwong/digital-goliath/checklist.md

     {
         "title": "Minus 3 Days Account Meeting",
         "items": [
-            "Prepare a campaign map to discuss during the meeting (either draw with edrawmind.com or Miro)", "Explain the context of the account",
-            "What are the exact goals for the first month and the math behind it.
-(Budget, expected CPC/CPM)", "What have we finished so far, what are we still waiting on, and from who?", "Any foreseeable issues/delays coming up?",
+            "Prepare a campaign map",
+            "Context of the account",
+            "Exact goals for the first month",
+            "Budget, expected CPC/CPM",
+            "What have we finished so far?",
+            "What are we still waiting on?",
+            "Any foreseeable issues/delays?",
             "Will we start on time?"
         ]
     },
     {
         "title": "12 Days Account Meeting",
         "items": [
-            "Are we on track?
-Any emergencies that need sorting out?", "Do the numbers match initial projections as discussed in the first meeting?
-If no, what are we doing to course-correct?", "How far did we end up deviating from the original campaign map?", "After working on this for 15 days, do you have the capacity & experience required to handle the account or do you need help?", "Any questions or info worth letting the team know about this account?"
+            "Are we on track?",
+            "Emergencies need sorting out?",
+            "Numbers match initial projections?",
+            "Deviated from the campaign map?",
+            "Do you have the capacity?",
+            "Do you need help?",
+            "Any questions or info to the team?"
         ]
     },
     {
         "title": "27 Days Account Meeting",
         "items": [
-            "Report back on the results from actions taken since the last meeting", "Are we on track to meet the end-of-month goals? (the ones we set before starting this account)", "How far did the actual metrics differ from our projections?
-Did the changes we course correct?", "What are some challenges that came up during the month that we didn't foresee?", "How far did we end up deviating from the original campaign map?", "List some wins and misses to send to client (can also include start-stop-continues)", "After working on this for 30 days, do you have the capacity & experience required to handle the account going forward?"
+            "Report back on the results",
+            "Are we on track to meet the goals?", "Metrics differ from our projections? ",
+            "Changes we made course-correct?",
+            "What challenges came up?",
+            "Deviated from the campaign map?",
+            "List some wins and misses",
+            "Do you have the capacity/experience?"
         ]
     }
 ]